fluent/fluent-bit-docs/concepts/data-pipeline/output.md

 ---
-description: 'Destinations for your data: databases, cloud services, and more!'
+description: Learn about destinations for your data, such as databases and cloud services.
 ---

 # Output

 The output interface lets you define destinations for your data.
-Common destinations are remote services, local file systems, or other standard interface.
+Common destinations are remote services, local file systems, or other standard interfaces.
 Outputs are implemented as plugins.

 ```mermaid